 Hello, it’s Brooke here!
 Before Thanksgiving has come and gone, I wanted to share 2 little Thanksgiving projects with you: one I made last year, and one I finished TODAY.
-If you’re feeling crafty, I bet you could whip up these projects just in time for your Thanksgiving celebrations.
+If you’re feeling crafty, I bet you could whip up this Thanksgiving Canvas and Banner projects just in time for your Thanksgiving celebrations.

 I love making things in photoshop using digital scrapbooking supplies, then combining them with other mediums, such as canvas and ribbon.
 I created this in photoshop using a scripture that I love from the Book of Mormon (Alma 34:38)—Live in thanksgiving daily.
 I finished up this project this morning.

 I LOVE that and really need to apply it in my life on a daily basis!
 So I needed to make a cute reminder.
 I printed it at Costco on luster paper.
 Meanwhile, I had a canvas just sitting around, so I painted it dark brown, and once I picked up my photo I used Mod Podge to stick it on the canvas.
 I also added a polka dot ribbon and Mod Podged that baby right on too.
 Mod Podging is a verb, people.
 I love that stuff.
 I added a layer of Mod Podge on top of everything, and instead of doing a carefully thin perfect layer, I did it messy and cross-hatched, so I could get more of a textured look.
 Last of all, I added a small velvety flower to finish it off.
 I love how it looks hanging on my wall!!!
 It makes me happy and it was super easy.
 This is something that I can keep up all year long to remind me how blessed we are and to give thanks every single day.